-English Kadhavu creates and provides supplemental English learning material that will help students develop a working knowledge of the English language from a young age.
-The book boxes created by English Kadhavu contain short stories that not only coincide with topics being covered in class, but also are relatable for the children.
+English Kadhavu creates and provides supplemental English learning material that help students develop a working knowledge of the English language from a young age.
+The book boxes created by English Kadhavu contain short stories that not only coincide with topics being covered in class, but also are relatable to the children.
 In addition to the stories, the boxes contain various activities to help students with vocabulary, reading comprehension and sentence formation.

 Why We Do It